AdobeDocs/commerce-business-intelligence.pt-BR/help/mbi/data-user/dashboards/change-access-dashboard.md

 ---
-title: Alterar o acesso a painéis compartilhados
+title: Alterar acesso a painéis compartilhados
 description: Saiba como alterar o acesso a painéis compartilhados.
 exl-id: 0041281a-0a3c-49f8-9a5f-39a02c3acf26
 source-git-commit: 03a5161930cafcbe600b96465ee0fc0ecb25cae8